GeoscienceAustralia/PyRate/rhe_compute.md

 2. Then the second command  installs a much older version of `libpng`.
 This is used by `pygrib` on redhat systems.

-3. The third command just copies the `.so` back so that `matplotlib` can find it.
+3. The third command just replaces `.so` back so that `matplotlib` can find it.

 ## Run `PyRate` tests